 “Sure thing!
 What’s your name?”

-She sat herself on a sofa nearby still focusing on her text.
+She sat on a sofa nearby, still focusing on her text.

-She wanted to be kind without expecting something back but felt rejected for the color of her skin, hair and eyes.
-Jin kept on pressing the refresh button on her Gmail with no gain of a new email to distract her, she opened her messenger app that her country uses the most knowing there is no new notification and everyone is sound asleep at this time of night over there.
+She wanted to be kind without expecting something back but felt rejected for the color of her skin, hair, and eyes.
+Jin kept on pressing the refresh button on her Gmail with no gain of a new email to distract her, and she opened her messenger app that her country uses the most, knowing there is no new notification.
+Everyone is sound asleep at this time of night over there.
 She scrolled up and down frantically and looked at her friends’ faces.

 “White Chocolate Mocha!”

 Spilled coffee on the lid made the white, empty paper cup dirty.
 Jin carefully cleaned her cup with a napkin and turned to go back to the office when she heard,

 Mildly cold air from February stroked her cheeks and lungs.
 Jin slowly walked down the hill of Seattle downtown, sniffling from cold air.
 She found a dry spot on a wet bench.
 The sky was filled with grey clouds, but she could tell there’s the sun by mere sunlight penetrating where clouds have less dense spots, where they have flaws, where they are not perfect.
 Breathing felt better looking down the boundless dark water of Pacific North West and heard discordant noises in her heart at the same time.

 A year and a half in this wet city made her a little more numb to this kind of thing, yet she found herself pitiful to be still affected.
 At first, she didn’t see it.
 Her focus was taken by new scenery; she didn’t notice the bus that didn’t stop for her, inhospitable servers, and Starbucks cups without her name.
 It didn’t threaten her survival.
 It wasn’t until she spent a year that she unmistakenly noticed that her very own presence is dissonance in these people’s perfect harmony.